Zero emissions from cement and mining by 2030. That is the aim of our sustainability programme, MissionZero.

 Facts and figures

 In FLSmidth, we have set clear and ambitious sustainability goals, both for the industries we work in and for our own company.
-Read our 2019 Sustainability report for insights into how we are making our industries more sustainable.
+Read our 2020 Sustainability Report to learn about how we are making progress on our MissionZero programme and our new 2030 targets.

 Sustainable Development Goals